"Ideal Daily Game Plan", Long and Short Term Goals; Tools from MY OT Toolbox for YOU

 Go to the bathroom X

-Take morning medications X Need to call related to ordering more
+Take morning medications X Need to order more

-Eat breakfast X Had oatmeal and a glass of juice.
+Eat breakfast X Oatmeal and a glass of juice.

 Brush teeth